 Place of origin Netherlands and Germany Arrived in the United States Mature bodyweight 1,400 lb.
-Permanent ID method Photo or sketch Association name Holstein Association USA, Inc. Association headquarters Brattleboro, Vermont Breed magazine The Pulse Holsteins make up about 90% of the U.S. dairy cow population.
+Permanent ID method Eartag ID, photo, or sketch Association name Holstein Association USA, Inc. Association headquarters Brattleboro, Vermont Breed magazine The Pulse Holsteins make up about 90% of the U.S. dairy cow population.
 The three colors found in registered Holstein cattle are black, red, and white.
-On average, Holsteins produce more milk per cow than the other dai ry cattle breeds.
+On average, Holsteins produce more milk per cow than the other dairy cattle breeds.